-6.35 Audit sampling is designed to enable conclusions to be drawn about an entire population on the basis of testing a sample drawn from it.
+6.36 Audit sampling is designed to enable conclusions to be drawn about an entire population on the basis of testing a sample drawn from it.
 (Refer 5.5)

-Inconsistency in, or Doubts over Reliability of Audit Evidence evidence, the cost audit procedures necessary to resolve the matter and should determine the effect, if any, on other aspects of the cost audit.
+Inconsistency in, or Doubts over Reliability of Audit Evidence

+6.37 If audit evidence obtained from one source is inconsistent with that obtained from another, or if the cost auditor has doubts about the reliability of information to be used as audit evidence, the cost audit procedures necessary to resolve the matter and should determine the effect, if any, on other aspects of the cost audit.
 (Refer 5.6)